elizabethgarza/Spanish-Diacriticizer/README.md

 **Medium priority**
   - [ ] Consider calculating micro-accuracies with k-folding.
-  - [ ] Write a clean script for extracting mellizas from any given corpus.
+  - [ ] Write a clean script for extracting mellizas from any given corpus so that users can train on their own corpus.
   - [ ] Make .py scripts more readable by import `typing`, and adding comments and descriptions to functions.

 **Low priority**